parvatsapkota/linkedinjobs/README.md

 # linkedinjobs

 The main purpose of this project is to help me find data science related jobs which had less competition.
-But, before tackling on the main goal, I completed some initial goal, which is to visualize the location of data science jobs.<br>
+But, before tackling on the main goal, I tried to be familiar with the process.
+As such, I determined to visualize the location of data science jobs.<br>

 Scraping pipeline: Here, I used Selenium to scrape data.
 In order to make the program continue to scrape even when certain HTML tags were missing, exception handling was implemented.<br>